chrisjmccormick/chrisjmccormick.github.io/_posts/2019-05-14-BERT-word-embeddings-tutorial.md

 Onward!

-### Install and Import
+# 1. Loading Pre-Trained BERT

 Install the pytorch interface for BERT by Hugging Face.
 (This library contains interfaces for other pretrained language models like OpenAI's GPT and GPT-2.)

 We've selected the pytorch interface because it strikes a nice balance between the high-level APIs (which are easy to use but don't provide insight into how things work) and tensorflow code (which contains lots of details but often sidetracks us into lessons about tensorflow, when the purpose here is BERT!).

 If you're running this code on Google Colab, you will have to install this library each time you reconnect; the following cell will take care of that for you.